GGArdrey/RaspiCar/ReadMe.md

 RaspiCar is a project designed for operating a Raspberry Pi-powered car.
 This repository contains all the necessary code, documentation, and resources to get started controlling the car.

+## Documentation

+For detailed setup and usage instructions, please refer to the [Reference Manual](./doc/Reference_Manual_RaspiCar.pdf).

 ## Repository Structure

 - **Notebooks/**